 For the kids: The number one reason I’ve been trying to live greener all these years is for my son.
-I’d say that I started greening my life in bigger ways about 8 years ago, and while there have been a lot of positives, it’s also been challenging.
+I’d say that I started greening my life in bigger ways just about the time my son was born, and while there have been a lot of positives, it’s also been challenging.
 Giving up some stuff was hard, as was learning to live in different ways.
 I don’t want my son to have such a hard time.
 I want eco-living to be easy for Cedar.
 So far this aspect of me living in a more sustainable manner has paid off.
-Cedar is already fairly eco-minded.
-In fact he’s much more knowledgeable about eco-issues than I ever was as a kid.
+Cedar is much more knowledgeable about eco-issues than I ever was as a kid.

 The other reasons

 Health: Toxins, chemicals, and pesticides in cleaning products, food, body care items and mattresses are not things I’m on board with.
 I certainly don’t want Cedar exposed to all this junk.
-You can’t live in a bubble, but I can control the toxins in my own home to a point.
-There’s also a major nature component I believe should be looked at in green living.
-A family who does enjoy nature and gets out there is healthier than a family who is always centered around a television or other indoor activities.
+You can’t (and shouldn’t) live in a bubble, but I can control the toxins in my own home to a point.
+There’s also a major nature component to consider because a family who enjoys spending time in nature is healthier than a family who is always centered around a television or other indoor activities.

-Money: Though some debate this point, in my experience, it’s cheaper to live green than not.
+Money: Some debate this point, but in my experience, it’s less expensive to live green than not.

 Conservation: Some resources we have won’t be around forever.
 They will run out.
-If everyone did there part with conserving, we wouldn’t be running out as fast.
-Everyone doesn’t do their part, but in my house we can make the choice to do ours.
+If everyone did their part conserving resources, we wouldn’t be running out as fast.

 Global warming: I think it goes without saying that major warming, floods, and other global warming aspects sounds pretty terrible and I do believe in global warming.
 There are plenty of other reasons to live green that make more sense in an immediate way for families, although I do think global warming is one consideration.